Allisonwonderlax13/https-github.com-obsproject-obs-studio./Getting-Started-With-OBS-Studio-Development.md

 OBS Studio currently tracks bugs on [GitHub Issues](https://github.com/obsproject/obs-studio/issues).

-The bug tracker uses your [forum](https://obsproject.com/forum/) login credentials, so you don't have to log in twice.

 Feel free to explore ideas, issues, suggestions, and bugs, and if you feel so inclined, try your hand at implementing one!

 ## Plugin Development